 - 1. Give the proper turn signal and tap brakes well in advance of turnaround. - 2.
-Stop the bus in the proper position on the roadway one (1) bus length ahead of road to - 3 be backed into. - 4 3.
-Check traffic front and rear. - 5 4.
+Stop the bus in the proper position on the roadway one (1) bus length ahead of road to be backed into. - 3.
+Check traffic front and rear. - 4.
 Visibility should be excellent in all directions. - 5.
-Have traffic move around the bus, if possible. - 7 6.
-Tap horn lightly, if there is no backup alarm. - 8 7.
-Back into the roadway or driveway, using outside mirrors. - 9 8.
+Have traffic move around the bus, if possible. - 6.
+Tap horn lightly, if there is no backup alarm. - 7.
+Back into the roadway or driveway, using outside mirrors. - 8.
 Check traffic and re-enter the roadway with caution, after proper signaling.

-11 LANE SELECTION
+LANE SELECTION

-- Note to Instructor: Discuss the proper lane selection from each of the following types of roads.

-- 13 Draw or provide pictures of each scenario.
+Note to Instructor: Discuss the proper lane selection from each of the following types of roads.
+Draw or provide pictures of each scenario.

-- 15 Turning left from:
+Turning left from:

 - Two-way roadway onto a two-way road with two (2), four (4) or six (6) lanes.

 - Two-way roadway onto a one-way road.

 - One way onto a two-way road.

 - One way onto another one-way road.

 - Two-way onto a three lane two-way road.

 - Three lane, two-way onto a two-lane two-way

-- 23 Turn right from:
+Turn right from:

-- Any type of roadway onto any type of roadway.
+• Any type of roadway onto any type of roadway.

-26 MERGING
+MERGING

-- 27 Care must be used when the driver leaves the bus compound and begins the route.
-Smooth entry - 28 into the flow of traffic is vital for the safe operation of the school bus.
-School buses should travel - in the right lane whenever feasible.
+Care must be used when the driver leaves the bus compound and begins the route.
+Smooth entry into the flow of traffic is vital for the safe operation of the school bus.
+School buses should travel in the right lane whenever feasible.

-31 Drive in right lane of roadway except:
+Drive in the right lane of the roadway except:

-- When overtaking and passing another vehicle moving in the same direction; or - When right lane or roadway is closed to traffic due to construction or repair. - Follow posted traffic signs for appropriate lane usage. - When it is safer to travel in the left lane (for short distances). - Drive in any lane of a roadway having three (3) or more lanes in one direction.
+- When overtaking and passing another vehicle moving in the same direction; or - When the right lane or roadway is closed to traffic due to construction or repair. - Follow posted traffic signs for appropriate lane usage. - When it is safer to travel in the left lane (for short distances).

-- 7 Follow these steps to accomplish a smooth entry into the flow of traffic at a stop: - 8 1.
-Stop at point of entry into the traffic flow. - 9 2.
+Follow these steps to accomplish a smooth entry into the flow of traffic at a stop:

+- 1. Stop at point of entry into the traffic flow. - 2.
 Activate right or left turn signal. - 3.
 Look to determine that there are no pedestrians in the path of the bus. - 4.
-Check mirror to determine that all passengers are seated. - 5.
-Look to the right and left to determine whether there are vehicles in motion on the - roadway to be entered. - 6.
+Check the mirror to determine that all passengers are seated. - 5.
+Look to the right and left to determine whether there are vehicles in motion on the roadway to be entered. - 6.
 Yield right-of-way to vehicles already on the road. - 7.
 Look for a suitable gap in traffic and when safe, accelerate smoothly into the road, utilizing the turn signal to establish lane position.